-THE world’s richest man is putting money where many are putting only mouths: in the fight against climate change.
+THE richest man in the world is putting money where many are putting only mouths: in the fight against climate change.

 Amazon CEO and founder Jeff Bezos — not normally known for his philanthropy — has pledged an impressive $10bn to fund the environmental battle.